 In essence, ANA is a grant-making body focusing on cultural dialogue and research as well as capacity building in arts management but with specific focus on the Asian region.
 At the heart of this Network, founded in 1999 by the acclaimed Singapore-based director Ong Keng Sen and other Southeast Asian arts professionals, is a vision to connect Asia with itself.
 This goal informs the work of the Network and translates into support for regional and local artistic collaborations within a vast and culturally-diverse continent.
+ANA also provides Mobility Awards of up to 1000 USD each to enable artists and cultural workers living and working in Asia to travel within the continent.
+These awards are open all year round.

-The Network works through a system of microawards for artists and arts organisations in Asia.
-Annual grants up to a maximum of 5000 USD each are offered through the Network.
-ANA believes in the value of this model as 'the most participatory way' to engage with the variety of artists and diversity of needs within Asia.
+The Network works through a system of grants for artists and arts organisations in Asia.
+Annual grants up to a maximum of 5 000 USD each are offered through the Network.
+ANA believes in the value of this grant model as 'the most participatory way' to engage with the variety of artists and diversity of needs within Asia.
 In 2010, ANA has awarded a total of 39 500 USD in grants to 11 arts organisations and individuals (selected from 211 applications) for projects that take place from June 2010 onwards.